iota-community/one-command-tangle/README.md

 2. Clone this repository
 3. In the `one-command-tangle` directory, execute the `docker-compose up` command.
 If you're using a Linux operating system, you may need to add `sudo` before this command.
  **Note:** Before running any Docker command, you need to run the Docker daemon on the host machine.
+ **Note:** If you want to start Compass again after stopping it, remove the `-bootstrap` flag from the `docker-compose.yml` file before running the command again.
-4. Interact with your private Tangle IRI node at http://localhost:14265 For example, using Node.js, you can do the following to see your balance for the `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999` seed.
+4. Interact with your IRI node at http://localhost:14265 For example, using Node.js, you can do the following to see your balance for the `SEED99999999999999999999999999999999999999999999999999999999999999999999999999999` seed.
 If you've never used the IOTA client libraries before, we recommend completing [this tutorial](https://docs.iota.works/docs/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs).
  ```js
  var request = require('request');